asafiw/simloud-docs/src/pages/en/simloudfile.yaml.md

 **Type**: `float/str`

-**Variants**: `Fractional requests are allowed.
-When you define a container with spec.containers[].resources.requests.cpu set to 0.5, you are requesting half as much CPU time compared to if you asked for 1.0 CPU.
-For CPU resource units, the quantity expression 0.1 is equivalent to the expression 100m, which can be read as "one hundred millicpu".
+**Variants**: Fractional requests are allowed.
+When you define a container with `spec.containers[].resources.requests.cpu` set to `0.5`, you are requesting half as much CPU time compared to if you asked for `1.0` CPU.
+For CPU resource units, the quantity expression `0.1` is equivalent to the expression `100m`, which can be read as "one hundred millicpu".
 Some people say "one hundred millicores", and this is understood to mean the same thing.`

 ### `.spec.pod.containers[].resources.requests.ephemeral-storage`
 **Default value**: `-`

 **Type**: `str`

-**Variants**: `Limits and requests for ephemeral-storage are measured in byte quantities.
-You can express storage as a plain integer or as a fixed-point number using one of these suffixes: E, P, T, G, M, K. You can also use the power-of-two equivalents: Ei, Pi, Ti, Gi, Mi, Ki.`
+**Variants**: Limits and requests for `ephemeral-storage` are measured in byte quantities.
+You can express storage as a plain integer or as a fixed-point number using one of these suffixes: E, P, T, G, M, K. You can also use the power-of-two equivalents: Ei, Pi, Ti, Gi, Mi, Ki.

 ### `.spec.pod.containers[].resources.limits`
 **Default value**: `{}`